 - Claude Moore Park - 21544 Old Vestal's Gap Road, Sterling, Virginia.
 Claude Moore Park features 357 acres of trails, wetlands, meadows and forests.
 The Lanesville Heritage area is listed on the National Register, and the Guilford Signal Station is listed on the Civil War Trails.
 Visitors enjoy self-guided tours, picnicking, hiking, fishing, biking, softball, baseball and football.

 - Temple Hall Farm Regional Park - 15789 Temple Hall Lane, Leesburg, Virginia.
 This is a 286-acre working farm that offers farm tours and tractor wagon rides.
-The site is locally known for its fall festival and the MAiZE.
+The site is locally known for its fall festival and corn maize.

 - Washington & Old Dominion Railroad Regional Park - This 45-mile long paved trail runs from Shirlington to Purcellville, Virginia.
 The trail is one of the best for biking, walking and jogging in Northern Virginia.
 It was built on the former railroad bed of the W&OD Railroad.